toandk/react-native-fbads/README.md

 ### 2. Configure native projects

-The react-native-fbads has been automatically linked for you, the next step will be downloading and linking the native Facebook SDK for both platforms.
+The react-native-facebook-ads has been automatically linked for you, the next step will be downloading and linking the native Facebook SDK for both platforms.

 #### 2.1 iOS